OWASP/owasp-mastg/Crackmes/README.md

 - Objective: A secret string is hidden somewhere in this app.
 Find a way to extract it.
 - Author: [Bernhard Mueller](https://github.com/muellerberndt "Bernhard Mueller").
-- Maintained by the OWASP MSTG leaders.
+- Maintained by the OWASP MAS leaders.

 #### Installation